sanskrit/raw_etexts_english/blogs/manasataramgini/2009-05-29_lost-rik-s-the-shruti-and-shudra-s.md

 +++
-title = "Lost R^ik-s, the shruti andxa0shUdra-s"
+title = "Lost R^ik-s, the shruti and shUdra-s"

 +++
 A chaturtha asked me if mantra-s in the shruti were entirely